 “Money can’t buy you happiness, but it can buy you choices.”

-My practice is built around a concept called “Lifestyle Driven Investing.”
-It starts with figuring out what you want in retirement, figuring out how much money that takes and then figuring out how to get there without losing your nest egg.
+Start with figuring out what you want in retirement, figuring out how much money that takes, and then figuring out how to get there without losing your nest egg.
 A couple of childhood misfortunes gave me a laser-focused understanding of the importance of money.
 I understood that without it, my family and I lost any chance of control.
 Those circumstances led to one of my mantras: “Money can’t buy you happiness, but it can buy you choices.”

 The price for putting off saving and investing with a solid plan is huge.
 This article in Forbes is very illustrative of the problems.